 Does My Employer Have Workers’ Compensation Coverage?

-Florida statute 440.02(16)(a) defines an employer as “every person carrying on any employment.”
+Florida Statutes § 440.02(16)(a) defines an employer as “every person carrying on any employment.”
 This includes government agencies and municipalities, public and private companies, and employment agencies.
-While the statutes do make some exceptions, virtually all companies with four or more full- or part-time employees must provide Workers’ Compensation coverage for their workers.
+While the statutes do make some exceptions, virtually all companies with four or more employees must provide workers’ compensation coverage for their workers.

-The Florida Division of Workers’ Compensation (DWC) Employee Assistance Office offers a helpful information page that lets you check the status of your employer’s workers compensation coverage.
-This resource also lets you check to see if the law requires your company to provide coverage and provides an option to report an employer’s non-compliance.
+The Florida Division of Workers’ Compensation (DWC) Employee Assistance Office offers a helpful information page that lets you check your employer’s workers’ compensation coverage status.
+This resource also lets you check if the law requires your company to provide coverage and provides an option to report an employer’s non-compliance.

-If your employer failed to maintain coverage, leaving you without a way to get medical treatment for an injury, our Jacksonville Workers’ Compensation attorneys can help.
+If your employer failed to maintain workers’ compensation coverage, leaving you without a way to pay for medical treatment for an injury, our Jacksonville attorneys can help.
 The Law Offices of Anidjar & Levine can take care of everything for you so you can focus on recovering.

 Am I Eligible for Workers’ Compensation?